 Baiba Skride’s natural approach to her music-making has endeared her to some of today’s most important conductors and orchestras worldwide.
 She is consistently invited for her refreshing interpretations, her sensitivity and delight in the music.
 The list of prestigious orchestras with whom she has worked include the Berlin Philharmonic, Boston Symphony Orchestra, Sinfonieorchester des Bayerischen Rundfunks, Orchestre de Paris, London Philharmonic, Royal Stockholm Philharmonic, Sydney Symphony and NHK Symphony.
-Notable conductors she collaborates with include Christoph Eschenbach, Paavo and Neeme Järvi, Andris Nelsons, Yannick Nézet-Séguin, John Storgårds, Mario Venzago.
+Notable conductors she collaborates with include Christoph Eschenbach, Paavo and Neeme Järvi, Andris Nelsons, Sakari Oramo, Vasily Petrenko, Yannick Nézet-Séguin, Jukka Pekka Saraste and John Storgårds.

-Skride was born into a musical Latvian family in Riga where she began her studies, transferring in 1995 to the Conservatory of Music and Theatre in Rostock.
-In 2001 she won the 1st Prize of the Queen Elisabeth Competition.
-From November 2010 onwards Skride has played the Stradivarius ‘Ex Baron Feilitzsch’ violin (1734), which is generously on loan to her from Gidon Kremer.
+Skride was born into a musical Latvian family in Riga where she began her studies, then transferring in 1995 to the Conservatory of Music and Theatre in Rostock.
+In 2001 she won the 1st Prize in the Queen Elisabeth Competition.
+Since November 2010 Skride has played the Stradivarius “Ex Baron Feilitzsch” violin (1734), which is generously on loan to her from Gidon Kremer.

 2015/2016 Please do not use previously dated material.